Package insert / prescribing information

-Generic Name: Trihexyphenidyl hydrochloride
+Generic name: Trihexyphenidyl hydrochloride

-Dosage Form: tablet
+Dosage form: tablet

 Trihexyphenidyl - Clinical Pharmacology

-Trihexyphenidyl HCl tablets are indicated as an adjunct in the treatment of all forms of parkinsonism (postencephalitic, arteriosclerotic, and idiopathic).
+This drug is indicated as an adjunct in the treatment of all forms of parkinsonism (postencephalitic, arteriosclerotic, and idiopathic).
 It is often useful as adjuvant therapy when treating these forms of parkinsonism with levodopa.
 Additionally, it is indicated for the control of extrapyramidal disorders caused by central nervous system drugs such as the dibenzoxazepines, phenothiazines, thioxanthenes, and butyrophenones.

-Since the use of Trihexyphenidyl HCl may, in some cases, continue indefinitely and since it has atropine- like properties, patients should be subjected to constant and careful long-term observation to avoid allergic and other untoward reactions.
-Inasmuch as Trihexyphenidyl HCl possesses some parasympatholytic activity, it should be used with caution in patients with glaucoma, obstructive disease of the gastrointestinal or genitourinary tracts, and in elderly males with possible prostatic hypertrophy.
+Since the use of Trihexyphenidyl hydrochloride may, in some cases, continue indefinitely and since it has atropine- like properties, patients should be subjected to constant and careful long-term observation to avoid allergic and other untoward reactions.
+In as much as Trihexyphenidyl hydrochloride possesses some parasympatholytic activity, it should be used with caution in patients with glaucoma, obstructive disease of the gastrointestinal or genitourinary tracts, and in elderly males with possible prostatic hypertrophy.

-Minor side effects, such as dryness of the mouth, blurring of vision, dizziness, mild nausea or nervousness, will be experienced by 30 to 50 percent of all patients.
-These sensations, however, are much less troublesome with Trihexyphenidyl HCl than with belladonna alkaloids and are usually less disturbing than unalleviated parkinsonism.
+Minor side effects, such as dryness of the mouth, blurring of vision, dizziness, mild nausea, or nervousness, will be experienced by 30 to 50 percent of all patients.
+These sensations, however, are much less troublesome with Trihexyphenidyl hydrochloride than with belladonna alkaloids and are usually less disturbing than unalleviated parkinsonism.
 Such reactions tend to become less pronounced, and even to disappear, as treatment continues.
-Even before these reactions have remitted spontaneously, they may often be controlled by careful adjustment of dosage form, amount of drug, or interval between doses.
+Even before these reactions have remitted spontaneously, they may often be controlled by careful adjustment of the dosage form, amount of drug, or interval between doses.